slowave-ai/slowave/README.md

 Every new agent session has the codebase but not necessarily the context behind
 it: previous decisions, constraints, failed attempts, the thinking process.

-The **missing context** is what makes an agent repeat a rejected design, miss an operational constraint, or make you explain (again and again) the project principles.
+That missing context makes agents repeat rejected designs, miss operational constraints, and force you to restate project principles.

-Slowave turns those durable judgments into a shared project memory.
-It is not a markdown-transcript replay system or another LLM layer on top of your agent.
+Slowave turns those durable judgments into shared project memory: scoped, inspectable, and available to later tasks.

-The connected agent already understands the conversation, task, and outcome.
-It decides what is worth preserving and whether retrieved context helped, was irrelevant, or became stale.
-Slowave makes those decisions persistent, inspectable, and useful in later tasks—without LLM calls inside its memory core.

-Install Slowave if you feel you're **missing the continuity** in your daily work with your LLM agent.

 The first useful payoff is simply not having to repeat the same constraint in the next task.

-Over time, the way you work becomes **reusable context** for your agent.
+Over time, the way you work becomes reusable context for your agent.

 ## Installation